-- NOTICE: When the computer restarts, you will see the following message: Press any key to boot from the CD.
-Do not press any key when this message appears. - 1 When the Welcome to Microsoft screen appears, click Next. - 2 When the How will this computer connect to the Internet? message appears, click Skip. - 3 When the Ready to register with Microsoft? screen appears, select No, not at this time, and then click Next. - 4 When the Who will use this computer? screen appears, you can enter up to five users. - 5 Click Next. - 6 Click Finish to complete the setup, and remove the CD from the drive.
+- 9 If the Modem Dialing Information screen appears, enter the requested information and click Next. - 10 Enter the date, time, and time zone in the Date and Time Settings window and click Next. - 11 If the Networking Settings screen appears, click Typical and click Next. - 12 If you are reinstalling Windows XP Professional and you are prompted to provide further information regarding your network configuration, enter your selections.
+If you are unsure of your settings, accept the default selections. - Windows XP installs the operating system components and configures the computer.
+The computer automatically restarts. - NOTICE: Do not press any key when the following message appears: Press any key to boot from the CD. - When the Welcome to Microsoft screen appears, click Next. - 14 When the How will this computer connect to the Internet? message appears, click Skip. - 15 When the Ready to register with Microsoft? screen appears, select No. not at this time and click Next. - 16 When the Who will use this computer? screen appears, you can enter up to five users.
+Click Next. - 17 Click Finish to complete the setup, and remove the CD from the drive.